fanmingjiang/fnos_certificate_update/README.en.md

 > **Please execute with root privileges**
 > **Please resolve network issues on your own**

 This is a Bash script designed specifically for the Feiniu OS system, used to automatically update SSL/TLS certificates.
-The script utilizes the acme.sh tool for certificate renewal and uses Alibaba Cloud DNS for domain verification to ensure the certificate is updated before it expires.
+The script utilizes the acme.sh tool for certificate renewal and uses Cloudflare DNS for domain verification to ensure the certificate is updated before it expires.
 After updating, the script will back up the old certificate, replace it with the new one, and automatically restart related services to ensure the new certificate takes effect.

 ## Features